 This year’s Evo Allies are: Dean Adams, Cecile Ane, Rayna Bell, Dan Bolnick, Butch Brodie, Jeremy Brown, Kelsey Byers, Daren Card, Nancy Chen, Sam Church, Nancy Emery, Anahi Espindola, Gabby Guilhon, Tracy Heath, Emily Josephs, Laura Lagomarsino, Chris Moore, Corrie Moreau, Susan Perkins, Samantha Price, Leslie Rissler, Sharon Strauss, Josef Uyeda, Jodie Wiggins, and Melissa Wilson.
 Look for their Evo Ally badges at the meeting.
 Read more about Safe Evolution here.

 This month on the blog, we hear from blog editor Sasha Mushegian about learning from scientific failures big and small (“Learning From Failure”), and from Érica M. S. Souza (pictured here) about overcoming myriad challenges while pursuing a career in biology in Brazil (“Building a Scientific Career in Brazil”).
 Contact Sasha to submit your story, perspective, or project to the blog.

 The Society for the Study of Evolution was founded in March, 1946.
 The objectives of the Society for the Study of Evolution are the promotion of the study of organic evolution and the integration of the various fields of science concerned with evolution.
 The Society publishes the scientific journal Evolution and co-publishes Evolution Letters along with the European Society of Evolutionary Biology.
 SSE also holds annual meetings in which scientific findings on evolutionary biology are presented and discussed.

-The post How to talk to your representatives about funding evolution appeared first on SSE Community Blog.
+The post evALLution: 3 lessons the blind community taught us about inclusive teaching of evolution appeared first on SSE Community Blog.